rishiba/doc_syscalls/03_glibc.rst

 and then use it in our programs.
 This exercise is just a demostration of the following.

--   We can read the code of glibc
+-   We can read the code of glibc.
--   We can compile the code of glibc ourselves and use the newly compiled library
+-   We can compile the code of glibc ourselves and use the newly compiled library.
--   We can change the code of glibc
+-   We can change the code of glibc.
--   We can use the changed code of glibc
+-   We can use the changed code of glibc.

 Download, Extract and walk through ``glibc``
 ============================================